helgoboss/helgobox/doc/user-guide.md

 - **Category:** Lets you choose the source category.
     - **MIDI:** Incoming MIDI events.
     - **OSC:** Incoming OSC events.
-    - **Virtual:** Invocations of virtual control elements (coming from controller mappings).
+    - **Virtual:** Invocations of virtual control elements (coming from virtual controller mappings).
 This source category is available for main mappings only.
 - **Type:** Let's you choose the source type.
 Available types depend on the selected category.